2026 Winter Olympics torch relay: Stops in Greece

-The flame will be lit on 26 November 2025.
-As per tradition, the lighting ceremony will take place at the Temple of Hera in Olympia using a parabolic mirror to concentrate the rays of the sun; the flame will then make its way through the country.
-Announced on 9 May 2025, the torch relay in Greece is scheduled to involve over 450 torchbearers covering more than 2200 km through 23 regional units.
-The Greek leg will pass by the country's twelve largest ski resorts and a total of 36 welcoming ceremonies will take place over the nine days before the flame's arrival at the Panathenaic Stadium in Athens for the handover ceremony on 4 December.
+The Greek leg was announced on 9 May 2025, involving over 450 torchbearers covering more than 2200 km through 23 regional units.
+The Greek leg will also pass by the country's twelve largest ski resorts for the first time.
+A total of 36 welcoming ceremonies took place over the nine days before the flame's arrival at the Panathenaic Stadium in Athens for the handover ceremony on 4 December 2025.